-Some of the information in this section relates to other HIQ PM-3-E-D-CT power sensor product families, and is included to assist where a mixed network is implemented.RS485 or EIA (Electronic Industries Association) RS485 is a balanced line, half-duplex transmission system allowing transmission distances of up to 1.2 km.
+The Following information in this section relates to the SDM120 and is included to assist where a mixed network is implemented.
+RS485 or EIA (Electronic Industries Association) RS485 is a balanced line, half-duplex transmission system allowing transmission distances of up to 1.2 km.
 The following table summarizes the RS-485 Standard: